YvetteLerma/YvetteLerma/README.md

 About me:

-I'm passionate about the world of software development, and my journey is all about bringing ideas to life through code.
 My focus is on mastering C# and the .NET framework, and I'm driven by the belief that well-crafted software can transform industries and improve lives.

 🚀 Here's what I bring to the table: